gruntwork-io/docs/docs/guides/stay-up-to-date/releases/2020-05/index.md

 - The `eks-cluster-workers` module now appends the cluster security group to the node instead of rolling out its own group by default.
 Note that it still creates its own group to make it easier to append rules that are only specific to the self-managed workers.

 This release also fixes a bug with the `eks-k8s-role-mapping` module, where previously it did not support including the Fargate execution role.
-If you don't include the Fargate execution role in the mapping, terraform may delete the configuration rules that enable Fargate to communicate with the Kubernetes API as workers.
+If you don&apos;t include the Fargate execution role in the mapping, terraform may delete the configuration rules that enable Fargate to communicate with the Kubernetes API as workers.